-Match With BHD, Match With an Amazing Future
+Match With BHS, Match With an Amazing Future

 Milwaukee is a fascinating city with fascinating people.
-The Milwaukee County DHHS Behavioral Health Division is the hub of behavioral health care for Wisconsin's most populous county.
+The Milwaukee County DHHS Behavioral Health Services is the hub of behavioral health care for Wisconsin's most populous county.

 Being part of the County's Department of Health and Human Services, a model agency for innovation in human services, will give you the ability to help patients, and make connections, in ways nobody else can offer.

 On top of that, experience Milwaukee, a resurgent metropolis featuring a rapidly-growing downtown, amazing and creative neighborhoods, one of the best park systems in America, and a non-stop slate of festivals from spring through fall, including the world's largest music festival, Summerfest, all along the shores of one of the largest bodies of freshwater in the world.